- Follow Beyond the Apple: Reimagining teaching through professional conversations on WordPress.com

 Rethinking Alphabet Charts

-Take a look at a few alphabet charts online.
-Now think about the children you know—do they have the experiences or language background needed to connect each letter with the picture shown?
+Take a look at common alphabet charts and think about the children in your classroom.
+Do they have the experiences or language background needed to connect each letter with the picture shown?
 Often, they don’t.
-Creating a truly “universal” alphabet … Continue reading
+There’s no such thing as … Continue reading

 Close Looking: What is this?